How to remove GoSearch22 unwanted app?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

 More adware examples are AuraSearch, FPVideo and FlexibleProtocol.
-Typically, such apps are designed to generate ads and/or gather certain data.
-Although, in some cases they are designed to promote fake search engines/function as browser hijackers as well.
-Either way, most of them are useless to their users and can be the culprit of certain issues.
+Typically, these apps generate ads and gather data.
+In some cases, they are designed to promote fake search engines and function as browser hijackers.

 How did GoSearch22 install on my computer?